Back

 The treaty between Canada and the U.S. is complex.
 Sometimes income earned in Canada can be exempt from U.S. taxes – but a U.S. tax return must be filed.
 Be sure to consult a tax preparer with expertise in your situation.

 U.S. citizens working in New Zealand are generally exempt from New Zealand tax provided they are not present in New Zealand for more than 183 days in total in any 12-month period.
-Independent contractors that are present in New Zealand greater than 183 days are deemed to have a permanent establishment in New Zealand and are subject to a 30% withholding tax.
-They will need to file an income tax return with New Zealand to recover any excess withholding.
+Independent contractors that are present in New Zealand for more than 183 days are deemed to have a permanent establishment in New Zealand and are subject to a 30% withholding tax and will need to file an income tax return with New Zealand to recover any excess withholding.

 Determining residency status in U.S. territories